Early life of Hugo Chávez

 The early life of Hugo Chávez spans the first twenty-one years (1954–1975) of the former President of Venezuela's life.
 Leader of the "Bolivarian Revolution", Hugo Chávez is known for his socialist governance, his promotion of Latin American integration, and his radical critique of neoliberal globalization and United States foreign policy.

 Born on 28 July 1954 in rural Sabaneta, Chávez was raised in a poor family in the rural llanos (plains) region of the Venezuelan interior.
 Chávez later lived with his grandmother and rose through school to obtain entry into the Venezuelan Academy of Military Sciences as a cadet.
 In his college years, Chávez began associating with leftists and gained exposure to various Latin American populist leaders—including Juan Velasco Alvarado and Omar Torrijos.
-Meanwhile, he developed a critical perspective on South America's socio-political context.
+Meanwhile, he developed a critical perspective on Latin America's socio-political context.
 These influences led Chávez to incorporate both nationalist and socialist elements in a new political ideology that he would dub "Bolivarianism".
 These would all come to bear upon Chávez's thinking, eventually stoking plans for a 1992 coup d'état, seeking the overthrow of Venezuela's government.

 Family and ancestry

-The second son of Hugo de los Reyes Chávez and Elena Frías de Chávez (née Frías), Chávez was born in the town of Sabaneta, Barinas on 28 July 1954.
+The second son of Hugo de los Reyes Chávez (1932-2024) and Elena Frías de Chávez (born 1934), Chávez was born in the town of Sabaneta, Barinas on 28 July 1954.
 Sabaneta is situated in Venezuela's Andean lowlands, with the Andes Mountains to the west and south.
 Both Chávez's mother and father were local schoolteachers there.
 His father, Hugo Sr., had dropped out of school after completing the sixth grade.
 However, he later qualified to teach primary school.
+His brothers are: Adán (born 11 April 1952), Narciso (born 6 January 1956), Aníbal (31 December 1956-16 July 2016), Argenis (born 3 January 1958), Enzo (December 1958-1960) and Adelis (born 1960).

-The ancestry of the Chávez family is primarily Afro-Venezuelan, Spanish with some Amerindian—has roots in central Venezuela's llanos.
-Chávez was the great-grandson of rebel Pedro Perez Delgado, better known as "Maisanta".
+The ancestry of the Chávez family has roots in central Venezuela's llanos.
+Chávez was the great-grandson of rebel Pedro Pérez Delgado, better known as "Maisanta".
 Maisanta was a lifelong rebel leader who helped spur an uprising that, before his capture in 1922, left dead both a Venezuelan ex-president and a state governor.
-The extensive landholdings owned by Maisanta's family, known collectively as La Marquesena, were then confiscated by federal authorities.
-More than eighty years later, this same estate would be expropriated by Chávez.
-Indeed, Chávez later recounted that the lost family estate had been of central importance in the stories he had been told by his paternal grandmother, Rosa, asserting that, "for me, [La Marquesena] was a meeting point for many things".